-- Personal support: support will also be developed for each successful student to enable them to identify and overcome barriers to achievement on their degree programme.
+- Personal support will also be available for each successful student to enable them to identify and overcome barriers to achievement on their degree programme.

 Please be aware that the scholarship is unable to provide full maintenance support so applicants must be able to provide evidence that they will be able to cover their living costs whilst studying.

-- An asylum seeker – a person who has made a claim within the UK.
+- An asylum seeker – a person who has made a claim with the UK for refugee status

-- A person who has been granted some form of temporary status such as Humanitarian Protection or Limited Leave to Remain in the UK
+- A person who has been granted some form of temporary status, such as Limited Leave to remain, in the UK

 - Dependents or partners of any of the above status groups, whose claim is dependent on a principal applicant.